 Phoenix DUI Accident Injury Attorneys

 From the moment you get your driver’s license, you learn: “Don’t drink and drive.”
 The message is also plastered on billboards along the highway and emphasized in every high school driver’s ed course.
-So, after getting into an accident with an intoxicated driver, you’re reasonably frustrated.
+So, after getting into an accident with a drunk driver in Phoenix, you’re reasonably frustrated.

 If you suffered injuries in a drunk driving accident, you could file a civil claim or lawsuit against the negligent driver.
 A Phoenix DUI accident injury lawyer from Gallagher & Kennedy can offer the support you need.
 We can file your case, document your damages, and advocate for financial justice.
 Call us today to begin a complimentary case review.

-Why Choose the DUI Accident Lawyers at Gallagher & Kennedy?
+Why Choose a Phoenix DUI Accident Attorney at Gallagher & Kennedy?

 After you get into an accident involving a drunk driver, you could face many obstacles when pursuing damages.
-The attorneys at our firm can navigate those issues.
+The Phoenix drunk driving accident attorneys at our firm can navigate those issues.
 When you want a legal advocate, you can trust our team to handle your obligations.

-When you choose our Phoenix DUI accident injury lawyers, you can expect us to:
+When you choose our Phoenix personal injury attorneys, you can expect us to:

-- Treat your case like it’s our own
+- Treat your drunk driving accident case like it’s our own

 - Fight for justice